13 Places to Stargaze in New Jersey 2025

 The Jenny Jump State Forest

-Important things about The Jenny Jump State Forest
+Important things about the Jenny Jump State Forest

 • The historic park has many famous observatories with advanced equipment.